bobbycomet/Appify/README.md

 ---

+USE 2.1.4 DO NOT USE 2.1.3.
+Version 2.1.3 was removed from Opendesktop and other affiliated sites (kept in GitHub for further review as to what went wrong).
+It caused a black screen due to race conditions and a few other bugs in the audio feature.
+It was removed in 2.1.4, and some other bug fixes were added.

 ## Why Does This Exist?

 Linux is the best desktop operating system for a lot of people.
 But one thing it has always lacked compared to Windows and macOS is a simple way to install web apps as real desktop apps with their own icons, taskbar entries, and isolated profiles.